iluvjava/Maths/Notebook 2.0 obsidian/MATH 000 Math Essential/Abstract Algebra/Subgroup.md

 ---
 ### **Intersections and Unions of Subgroup**

+The rigid structure of group doesn't permit much ways subgroups can interact with each other arbitrarily.

 **Theorem: Intersction of subgroups is a subgruops**

 > Let $H_1, H_2$ be 2 distinct subgroups of group $G$, equipped with operator $\triangleleft$, then $H_1\cap H_2$ is still a subgroup.